Nantes slave trade

-The Nantes slave trade resulted in the deportation, from the late 17th to the beginning of the 19th century, of more than 500,000 black African slaves into French ownership in the Americas, mainly in the Antilles.
+The Nantes slave trade was the purchase of more than 500,000 black African slaves in Africa and the transportation of them to the Americas, using ships originating from the port of Nantes.
+They were generally sold into French ownership, mainly in the Antilles.
+The trade lasted from the late 17th to the beginning of the 19th century.
 With 1,744 slave voyages, Nantes, France, was the principal French slave-trading port for the duration of this period.

 The slave trade was explicitly encouraged by the royal family and described by the church as an "ordinary occupation."

-The town was the last centre for slave trade in France, until the abolishment of the practice in 1831, with the prohibition of the slave trade.
+The town was the last centre for the slave trade in France, until its abolition in 1831.